CharlesGillingham/CMIDI/README.md

 	(B) Client creates a message to send somewhere (set with user-friendly property values).
 	(C) Internal constructor calls with valid data (i.e., internal convenience functions implemented for parsimony).
 There are several basic ways to construct:
-(1)  constructor creates a valid message, message is immutable
+(1) Constructor creates a valid message, message is immutable
 	+ valid property access does not have to allocate data (except variable sized messages, of course)
 	- can't change properties.
 It's unclear if there is an application where you really need to set the properties -- typically we just want to create a valid message and send it somewhere, or study a valid message you have received.
 If there is such an application (such a "transposer"), it's not hard to create a new message for these special applications.
-(2) set data, set data with bytes, validate if data is external.
+(2) Set data, set data with bytes, validate if data is external.
 	+ we need this to read from files and packetlists.
 (Here we need to validate).		+ this creates a simple interface for internal constructors. buf[3] = {v,v,v}; [messageWithBytes:buf length:3];
 (3) "new" and set all properties, setters are available
 	- the message is invalid before we begin setting the properties -- this creates a "modal" situation.
 We can't validate the "set" operations unless we know the type of the message, so the properties would have to be set in order -- so we have multiple "invalid modes" as we're trying to set them.
-It's not clear when we will have a chance to validate, unless this is separate state		- we can't allocate the memory yet because we don't know if this is a variable-length message, so we're in a situation where we don't know how much memory to allocate.
-	- there are some message (such as timeSignature) which really need a constructor -- the native MIDI is just too ugly.
+It's not clear when we will have a chance to validate, unless this is separate state		- we can't allocate the memory yet because we don't know if this is a variable-length message, so we're in a situation where we don't know how much memory to allocate.		- there are some message (such as timeSignature) which really need a constructor -- the native MIDI is just too ugly.
 Thus, if we allow "new" and set all properties for some messages, we are inconsistent.
 It's not obvious to clients.
 If we implement setters and constructors for all messages requires twice as much testing.
 	- properties must be set in order if we are going to check validity -- type must be set first, controller type must be set before value, etc. We need to verify that this is being done, which requires default values.
 	- requires a lot of typing and reveals ugly constants.
 Much more natural to build with static buffers as data.
 	- having setters AND constructors requires twice as much testing, untless y (4) constructor creates a partial message, user sets properties for the rest.
 For example, the constructors takes the type, channel and the length of the variable data, to hide the status byte and allocate memory.